jjsantanna/covid19_in_nl/index.md

 {% include tab_history_per_gemeente.html %}

+### Other projects (that I like) related to COVID-19 worldwide
+By [Johns Hopkins University & Medicide](https://coronavirus.jhu.edu/map.html), by [Worldometers](https://www.worldometers.info/coronavirus/), by [Google](https://google.org/crisisresponse/covid19-map), by [Our world in data](https://ourworldindata.org/grapher/covid-confirmed-cases-since-100th-case), [more to come, or not].

 ### Acknowledgements
 To [RIVM](https://www.rivm.nl/) that provides meaningful information.
 To [Michelle Petters](https://github.com/Michiexb) who fixed the heatmap graph.
 To [Erik Kemp](https://www.linkedin.com/in/erikkemp/) who requested meaningful changes to the graphs.
 To [Wouter Kobes](https://www.linkedin.com/in/wouterkobes/) who reviewed the text.
 To [Anne Marie]() and [Yuri Engelhardt](https://www.linkedin.com/in/yuriengelhardt/) who provided me additional data.